If you had to spend crypto today, what would you use it on?

 Opportunity-first (higher risk): 10% Fiat buffer, 70% Staking, 20% Spendable.

-Adjust these templates by your personal cashflow needs and tax situation.
+Adjust these templates to your personal cash flow needs and tax situation.

 FAQ